-Join Peninsula Open Space Trust for a cool afternoon hike at Pillar Point Bluff just north of Half Moon Bay!
+Join Peninsula Open Space Trust for an afternoon Hike at Pillar Point Bluff just north of Half Moon Bay!
 You will be guided by a POST representative who will share details about the area’s interesting natural history, from the coastal scrub habitat to the Fitzgerald Marine Reserve that hosts tide pools and breeding grounds for harbor seals.

-The hike is moderate at about 2.5 miles round trip with around 300 feet of elevation gain.
+The walk is moderate at about 2.5 miles round trip with around 300 feet of gradual elevation gain.

 In 2004, POST stepped in to fund protection of the bluff, restore it to ecological health, and construct a 1.6-mile section of the California Coastal Trail that now runs across it.
 Today, all 161 acres of the bluff are fully protected in perpetuity – a process that took four transactions, 11 years of work, and an array of visionaries, landowners and donors, both public and private.